d53dave/csaopt/README.md

 ## Cloud Computing Platforms

 At this moment, only Amazon Web Services/EC2² is supported but it should be easy to add support for other providers.
 In a nutshell, any provider that can be (1) programmatically provisioned via public API, (2) provides CUDA capable hardware and (3) can run the nvidia-docker tool *should* be able to support CSAOpt, since deployment and most configuration is done via Docker.
+On AWS/EC2, CSAOpt uses an AMI built by me, which has docker and nvidia-docker installed, as well as pulled images.
+Without those, a complete installation would take several minutes for each optimization run, and waiting makes people unhappy.

+The script used to setup the CSAOpt AMI on AWS can be found in the [setup-dockerhost.sh](app/docker/setup-dockerhost.sh) file.
+It can handle Debian/Ubuntu and Fedora/CentOS based distributions.

-Obvious candidates would be the [Google Cloud Platform](https://cloud.google.com) as well as [Microsoft Azure](https://azure.microsoft.com/en-us/), both of which fulfill the 3 requirements stated above.
+Obvious candidates would be [Google Cloud Platform](https://cloud.google.com) as well as [Microsoft Azure](https://azure.microsoft.com/en-us/), both of which fulfill the 3 requirements stated above.
 Additionally, both providers conveniently offer client libraries on PyPI.

 ## FAQs